kkartas/MetDataPy/.github/CI_SETUP.md

 ## Overview

 MetDataPy uses GitHub Actions for CI/CD with multiple workflows to ensure code quality, test coverage, and documentation integrity.
+Documentation is hosted on Read the Docs with automatic builds on every commit.

 ## Workflows